-Before describing the kinds of data we collect, it's important to understand how we (and most other ad networks) identify you and other web surfers.
+Before describing the kinds of data we collect, it's important to understand how we (and most other ad networks) identify you and other web surfers and online users.
 We have no idea who you are.
 We place an anonymous identifier in a cookie on your web browser, so to us you are just "surfer82" for example.
-You may also be "surfer99" to us if you use two different browsers (Firefox and IE, for example) on the same computer, and also "surfer118" to us if you use another computer, and even “surfer234” if you sometimes use the browser on your iPhone when you surf the web.
-And if you share one of those computers with a roommate, frankly we can't tell for sure who is who, so "surfer99" may in fact be a mixture of the two of you.

 We don't request or store anything that is personally-identifiable information (PII).
 We don't know your name, address, phone number, or email address.
-We prohibit our partners from sharing this information with us, and we require that they also either not collect PII, or, if they do, that they not merge PII with anonymous data they may receive from, or share with us.
+We prohibit our partners from sharing this information with us, and we require that they also either not collect PII, or, if they do, that they not merge PII with anonymous data they share with us.

+When you visit the website or mobile application (“app”) of entities for which we serve advertisements, or the websites or apps where we display advertisements, we collect information about your online activities and location in order to show you relevant advertising.
 To learn about the ads you might like or dislike, we may ask you questions directly—for example, we might ask about which ads, products, or brands you like or dislike.
-We may collect information about our interactions with you, such as which ads we've shown you and on which pages, whether you clicked them, the IP address the ad request came from, etc. We may collect information about our partners' interactions with you—for example, by placing pixels on an advertiser's webpage so we can know if you ultimately purchased an item they had advertised with us.
-We may partner with other companies that are permitted to share anonymous information with us.
+We may collect information about our interactions with you, such as which ads we've shown you and on which pages and how you responded to them.
+We may collect information about our partners' interactions with you—for example, by placing pixels on an advertiser's webpage so we can know if you ultimately purchased an item they had advertised with us.
+We may partner with other companies that are permitted to share anonymous information with us in order to enhance audience profiles.
 For example, we may partner with companies to learn the kinds of products you like to buy online.
+We also collect information about your device, such as IP address, unique device identifiers, browser type and language, the server your computer is logged into, and operating system information.
 We remember this information for up to 30 months.

 Seeing all this information allows us to find historical patterns that help us select better ads in the future.
 For example, we might learn that an ad for mp3 downloads works better on users who've previously clicked ads for mp3 players, or we might learn that a coffee ad works better in the morning.
 Our system will test millions of possibilities along these lines and build a giant formula to predict future responses.

-If we can make ads more useful and interesting for you, we'll also make you more valuable to the web—your visits will make websites more money per ad, allowing them to reduce the overall number of ads they show, and powering their investment in better products and more free features and content.
+If we can make ads more useful and interesting for you, we'll also make you more valuable to the web—your visits will make websites more money per ad, and powering their investment in better products and more free features and content.
 We'll also make the web more valuable to advertisers, helping them make more money on their online campaigns, which will cause them to shift more advertising online, which will support even more websites with even more useful content and features.

 It's a virtuous cycle we're happy to be part of, and we hope you're equally happy with your role in this endeavor.
-But if you're not, please click here to opt out of personalized ads based on the Rocket Fuel cookie, or here to opt out of other personalized advertising via the Network Advertising Initiative’s opt-out page.
+But if you're not, you may learn more about opting out of personalized advertisements in Section III below under “Opting Out of Personalized Advertisements.”

-As part of compliance with the DAA's self-regulation program, Rocket Fuel is fully licensed and certified to deploy the Advertising Option icon (Ad Choices).
+Rocket Fuel also complies with the cross-industry Self-Regulatory Program for Online Behavioral Advertising as managed by the Digital Advertising Alliance (DAA) and Digital Advertising Alliance of Canada(DAAC).
+As part of compliance with the DAA and DAAC's self-regulation program, Rocket Fuel is fully licensed and certified to deploy the Advertising Option icon (Ad Choices).